t1pen/MeXEE402_Finals_StephenGabrielAlojado_JairusSunga/README.md

 - Morphological Closing is done by Erosion then Dilation.
 This was done by running `cv2.erode()` to the original image and the eroded image was process using the `cv2.dilate()` for the morphological closing operation to be done.

 **Region of Interest**
 - Due to some of the images needed separate operation of erosion and dilation *(depending on the defect)*, we create a code for selecting specific region of interest *(ROI)* for the morphological transformation operations.
 This was done through the use of the funciton `cv2.selectROI()`.
 With the program we did we can select the ROI multiple times before saving the final processed image.

+**Applying Morphological Closing and Opening**
+- We did a code for applying Morphological Closing and Opening with a feature of selecting the ROI of the image.
+This helps for the enhancing og the PCB traces and identify the operation if it need closing or opening.
+The class used was `cv2.MORPH_OPEN` and `cv2.MORPH_CLOSE` under the `cv2.morphologyEx()` module.

 ## IV.
 Conclusion